Warnings are used in situations of incorrect play when a small amount of time is needed to implement the corrective procedure.

 The default time to apply a Game Losses is immediately.
 If there is no game going on, you apply the penalty to the next game that you can, even if its in a different match.
 However, there are a few infractions where the penalty specifically tells you to apply the penalty at a specific time.
 Mostly this is for a Decklist Problem discovered through decklist counting.

-If a player would receive two or more Game Losses at the same time, they only receive one.
+If a player would receive multiple Game Losses at the same time, they only receive one.

 The infractions don’t have to happen at the same time; if you’re going to write two or more Game Losses on the match slip in one go you will only issue one.
 While relatively rare it is most likely to come up during a deck check, where multiple infractions could occur as part of the one check.
 Another scenario is handing a decklist in late, then before the round starts needing to fix the list because of mis-registering lands.
 A Game Loss is always a significant penalty, receiving 2 or more for infractions discovered at the same time essentially converts the penalty into a match loss which doesn’t fit the infractions.
 Although it may feel like the player is getting away with no penalty for the other infraction or infractions, they are still receiving the same penalty they would have for that infraction and they are all being recorded.